Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Key conclusions:

-• Limited Distribution is Widespread.
+Limited Distribution is Widespread and Growing.
 Specialty drugs often require extra services and thus are channeled through accredited mail-order pharmacies.
-More than a quarter of such drugs have a single-pharmacy network ([1]).
+As of 2025, 34% of specialty drugs have a single-pharmacy network—up from 28% in 2022—and 68% are limited to four or fewer pharmacies ([4]).
 Major biotech and pharma companies routinely pick mail-order specialty as their default distribution.

 In sum, the “mail-order only” specialty drug phenomenon is a defining feature of modern pharmacy care.
 It reflects the balance (and tension) between controlling runaway drug costs and ensuring patient access to life-saving treatments.
 Our analysis, with numerous citations, underscores that understanding this model—its scale, its beneficiaries, and its drawbacks—is crucial for anyone involved in healthcare policy, pharmacy benefits management, or patient advocacy.